Faculty Mentor Guidelines

 • A grade of F is appropriate where the thesis represents a crudely thrown-together last-minute effort or even evidence of unoriginal work.

-If you have questions about the evaluation of your student’s work or if you suspect academic dishonesty, please contact Rebecca Wilcox, the thesis seminar instructor.
+If you have questions about the evaluation of your student’s work or if you suspect academic dishonesty, please contact the thesis seminar instructor.

 Common Student Challenges and Suggested Responses